AK-Homberger/NMEA2000-VoyageDataRecorder/README.md

 # NMEA2000-VoyageDataRecorder

 This is the develoment space for a NMEA 2000 Voyage Data Recorder based on an ESP32 with CAN bus and SD card.
 For SD card details see examples in the ESP32 library.
+See ESP32-SD.png for connection details.

 The logger is designed to be used with the OpenCPN Voyage Data Recorder Plugin.